canonical/pebble/docs/explanation/security.md

 ## Security updates

 There are several ways to install Pebble.
-The easiest way to ensure that you get security updates is to install the snap.
-See [](#install_pebble_snap).
+The easiest way to ensure that you get security updates is to [install the snap](#install_pebble_snap).